measurement-kit/libndt/README.md

 https://github.com/nlohmann/json/blob/develop/single_include/nlohmann/json.hpp)
 before proceeding.
 The minimum supported version is v3.0.0.
 Put `json.hpp` in the current working directory.

+Libndt depends on OpenSSL (for TLS support and in the future for WebSocket support) and cURL (to autodiscover servers).
+CMake will fail if such dependencies are not installed.

 Then, download [libndt.hpp](
 https://github.com/measurement-kit/libndt/blob/master/libndt.hpp) and